 The Civil Division is responsible for accepting, filing, issuing service, docketing, processing and maintaining records for civil cases.
-Civil cases include: contract disputes; personal injury; property damage; evictions; small claims; certificate of judgment transfers; foreclosures; declaratory judgments; housing and safety code issues.
+Civil cases include: contract disputes; personal injury; property damage; evictions; small claims; certificate of judgment transfers; declaratory judgments; environmental foreclosures, housing and safety code issues, Parking Services judgments, photo speed enforcements tickets, and driving privileges for non-compliance suspensions and 12-point suspensions.
 There are also many publicly available forms for use with civil cases.

 The Civil Department of the Municipal Court Clerk's Office accepts and maintains all civil cases with a monetary jurisdiction of up to $15,000.
 Small Claims cases up to $6,000 are also processed by this division.
 The Civil Division is located on the third floor of the Municipal Court Building.
 Actions are categorized as follows: